 Can I bring food and drinks?

-No, bringing food and drinks from outside is not allowed.
+No, bringing outside food and drinks is not allowed.
 Bars are available inside.

 Is it suitable for children?

 Yes, children are welcome.
-Those under 4 years enter for free.
+Those under 4 years old enter free.

 No, the ticket is valid for a single entry only.